 Brown Cow Names

 How now brown cow?
-While I know there are lots of cattle breeds that are brown in color, ranging from a light creamy brown to rich, dark chocolate, my favorite is the Jersey cow.
+While I know there are lots of cattle breeds that are brown in color, ranging from a light creamy brown to rich, dark chocolate, my favorite are Jersey cows.
 While I have done a ton of work with black Angus cattle during college, my dream is to own a Jersey.

 No matter what breed your brown cow is, you should be able to find the perfect name in this list to match your cow’s color.